moggers87/exhibition/README.rst

 ----------------------------------

-There are tests, there's some documentation, and I currently use it for a number of websites including my personal blog.
+There are tests, there's some documentation, and I currently use it for a number of websites, including my personal blog.

 Please feel free to add your site to `the wiki`_ if it uses Exhibition, but please make sure its safe for work and not covered in adverts.